GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

             "Properties" : [sinViewProperty, cosViewProperty, tanViewProperty]
         });

-QiViewMap
+SdsViewMap
 ---------

-When a QiView is added, Qi defines a plan mapping.
-Plan details are retrieved as a QiViewMap.
+When a SdsView is added, Sds defines a plan mapping.
+Plan details are retrieved as a SdsViewMap.
-The QiViewMap provides a detailed Property-by-Property definition of the mapping.
+The SdsViewMap provides a detailed Property-by-Property definition of the mapping.
-The QiViewMap cannot be written, it can only be retrieved from Qi.
+The SdsViewMap cannot be written, it can only be retrieved from Sds.

 .. code:: javascript